risckaust/risc-documentations/docs/source/1-quadcopter-assembly.rst

 * In ``Power tab`` write the parameters of your battery (Number of cells, Full / Empty voltages) and calibrate ESCs if needed.
 More information on this `page <https://docs.px4.io/en/config/battery.html>`_ and `here <https://docs.px4.io/en/advanced_config/esc_calibration.html>`_.

+* Arm your quadcopter, and check if all motors are rotating in the direction intended.
+If no, switch any two wires that are connected to ESC.
+To arm the drone, put the throttle stick in the bottom right corner.
+This will start the propellers on a quadcopter.
+To disarm, put the throttle stick in the bottom left corner.

 * Now you can install propellers.
 Note that there are CW and CCW propellers as well.

 * Follow this `guide <https://docs.px4.io/en/advanced_config/pid_tuning_guide_multicopter.html>`_ to perform **PID** tuning for quadcopter.